junxit/us-congress-bills-111/metadata.md

 - 2010-08-02 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman with an amendment in the nature of a substitute and an amendment to the title.
 Without written report.
 - 2010-08-02 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman with an amendment in the nature of a substitute and an amendment to the title.
 Without written report.
 - 2010-08-02 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 498.
+- 2010-08-05 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent. (consideration: CR S6975-6976; text as passed Senate: CR S6975-6976)
+- 2010-08-05 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.(consideration: CR S6975-6976; text as passed Senate: CR S6975-6976)